 2.0 x 1015 Kg of CO2 = total CO2 released from 1870-2014.

 The amount released by humans since the beginning of the industrial revolution can also be estimated.
 This equals ~67% of the total CO2 in the atmosphere.
-However, the total we have poured in over that amount of time is like measuring the amount of water you put into a bucket with a big leak.
+This is the best I can do as an individual debating this topic, but the total we have poured into the atmosphere over that amount of time is like measuring the amount of water you put into a bucket with a big leak.
 How much is still in the bucket?
 It depends on the leak!

 The Volcano Effect